A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials: Introduction

 Similarly for V3 and V4, we scale $R$ so that

 is a constant.
 This choice comes from the intuition that $R$ plays the role of $\delta T$ in V1 and V2.

-While a systematic review is beyond the scope of this paper, let us say a little more about the literature.
-Drifting games were first introduced in \cite{Schapire99driftinggames,schapire2001drifting}, as an abstraction which generalizes the ``majority-vote game'' considered in \cite{boost-by-majority}.
+We give a brief review of the literature.
+Drifting games were first introduced in \cite{Schapire99driftinggames,schapire2001drifting}, as an abstraction which generalizes the \emph{majority-vote game} considered in \cite{boost-by-majority}.
 Connections to boosting are surveyed in \cite{Boosting_book}.
 A number of online learning problems can also be studied this way.
-For example in \emph{prediction with expert advice} problem the binomial weights algorithm can be viewed as a potential-based strategy for the player of V3 \cite{Schapire99driftinggames,schapire2001drifting} and a ``continuous variant" is studied in V4 \cite{ContExperts}.
-A general mechanism for the design of online learning algorithms based on drifting games is proposed in \cite{HedgeGame}; examples considered there include the Hedge game, multi-armed bandit problems and online convex optimization.
+For example in \emph{prediction with expert advice} the binomial weights algorithm can be viewed as a potential-based strategy for the player of V3 \cite{Schapire99driftinggames,schapire2001drifting} and a ``continuous variant" is studied using V4 in \cite{ContExperts}.
+A general mechanism for the design of online learning algorithms based on drifting games is proposed in \cite{HedgeGame}.

 It is natural to ask: can we identify optimal strategies for the two players in a drifting game?
 An affirmative answer based on dynamic programming was obtained in \cite{Schapire99driftinggames,schapire2001drifting}.
 In these papers, the player's strategy is given explicitly in terms of a time-dependent potential that solves a dynamic programming principle.
+And for V1 and V3, the associated optimal player strategies are actually ones that had already been considered in earlier work -- the ``boost-by-majority'' and ``binomial weights'' strategy.
 The adversary's strategy is not given explicitly; rather, its existence is proved by a probabilistic argument, provided that the number of chips is sufficiently large.

-It is also natural to ask: can we \emph{understand} the optimal strategies, or find simpler, more explicit strategies that are asymptotically optimal in a suitable limit?
-The existing literature offers a few contributions of this type: \begin{itemize} \item The papers \cite{Schapire99driftinggames, schapire2001drifting} considered several special cases, including our V1 and V3.
-It found the potentials for V1 and V3 explicitly, and showed that the associated optimal player strategies are actually ones that had already been considered in earlier work -- the ``boost-by-majority'' and ``binomial weights'' strategy.

-\item The paper \cite{FREUND2002113} took a scaling limit of the dynamic programming principle, then solved the resulting differential equation in order to find the asymptotically optimal outcome when number of time steps $T\rightarrow\infty$.
-Their approach works under certain hypotheses upon the structure of the game (which assume that the set of possible moves is discrete, and assure that the limiting differential is at leading order a constant-coefficient heat equation).
-Thus their approach is not suitable for V2 and V4.
+To deal with a continuous version of \emph{prediction with expert advice}, \cite{ContExperts} returned to game V4.
+For V4, the paper identified the potential and the associated optimal strategies, which involves a suitable truncation of the binomial weights algorithm.